anwar456/anwar456/README.md

 ### Hi there 👋

-My name is Anwar, passionate frontend web developer, i really like things related to beauty, especially the appearance of a website, i will share all my code on social media platforms
+My name is Anwar, passionate frontend web developer, i really like things related to beauty, especially the appearance of a website, i will share all my code on social media platforms.

 <h3 align="left">Languages and Tools:</h3>